 Unified Communications (UC) is the combination of Telephone, Video and Data Services into a comprehensive organization dedicated to meeting all of your voice, video and online communications needs.
 We provide the infrastructure that gives you dial tone, the data jack for your computer, the Wi-Fi signal you use with your laptop and smartphone, and the video network that enables teleconferencing with others around the world.
 Unified Communications enables you to efficiently interact with others here on the Ball State campus, in the community, and in the global Internet community.

 Telephone service is provided to faculty and staff via digital multibutton, analog single-line and VoIP sets.
 The voicemail system gives callers the ability to listen to a personalized greeting when you're away and gives them the option to leave you a message.
 The voicemail system provides e-mail notification when these messages are left in your voice mailbox.
-For audio conference bridging service, Meet-Me Conferencing allows six callers to dial a single number and be automatically connected.
-For parties larger than six, Meet-Me Plus connects up to 25 callers.
+For audio conference bridging service, Meet-Me Voice Conferencing allows several callers to dial a single number and be automatically connected.

 Telephone service to students is automatically provided to those living in campus residence halls.
 Students living in University Apartments can also receive this service by contracting with Ball State Housing and Residence Life and paying a monthly fee.
 Additional services such as callerID, voicemail and long distance are found under the BSUConnect suite.